0xcacti/advent-of-code/README.md

 it was a really nice experience for building familiarity with the syntax.
 This year, I decided I wanted to learn Lisp.
 Just to learn something really different from what I am familiar with.
 As such, I did 2021 in common lisp.
+Boom, 2025 it's C time.

 ## Years Complete: